Fellow-Consulting-AG/docapp-docs/docs/en/docbits/document-validation/ai-indicator.md

 ---
-title: "AI Indicators: How to Measure the Quality of Extraction with Docbits (DOC²)"
+title: "AI Indicators: How to Measure the Quality of Extraction with DocBits (DOC²)"
-description: Learn how to use the AI indicators in Docbits (DOC²) to measure the quality of extraction for your documents.
+description: Learn how to use the AI indicators in DocBits (DOC²) to measure the quality of extraction for your documents.
 Improve your document processing with this powerful tool.
 date: "2022-10-19"
 tags:
   - AI
-  - Docbits (DOC²)
+  - DocBits (DOC²)
 ---

 <div class='video-container'>
   <iframe src="https://www.youtube.com/embed/your-video-id" frameborder="0" allowfullscreen></iframe>
 </div>

-## How to Use the AI Indicators in Docbits (DOC²)
+## How to Use the AI Indicators in DocBits (DOC²)

-Docbits (DOC²) offers powerful AI indicators that allow you to measure the quality of extraction for your documents.
+DocBits (DOC²) offers powerful AI indicators that allow you to measure the quality of extraction for your documents.
 Here's how to use them:

 1. Open a document from the dashboard.
 2. In document view, you'll see two indicators for the quality of extraction: